Ana1Ana/pdsnd_github/README.md

 Explore bikeshare data with Python.

 ### Description
 This project explores the bikeshare data for New York, Washington and Chicago.
+You can filter the data by month, day, or see unfiltered data.

 ### Files used
 The files used were the following: